 Analysis / Bias

-According to the Southern Poverty Law Center “BitChute, is a low-rent YouTube clone that carries an array of hate-fueled material, including white nationalist podcasts, propaganda linked to a murderous neo-Nazi group and a parody song called “N—– Babies,” which chortles at the idea of slaughtering and then eating black infants.”
-Further, during the Coronavirus pandemic, they have frequently published disinformation such as the banned video Plandemic, riddled with false claims.
-In general, this a website that offers disinformation and offensive content.
-Put another way; it is the 4-Chan or 8-Chan of video.
+According to the Southern Poverty Law Center, “BitChute, is a low-rent YouTube clone that carries an array of hate-fueled material, including white nationalist podcasts, propaganda linked to a murderous neo-Nazi group, and a parody song called “N—– Babies,” which chortles at the idea of slaughtering and then eating black infants.”
+Further, during the Coronavirus pandemic, they have frequently published disinformation, such as the banned video Plandemic, riddled with false claims.
+In general, this is a website that offers disinformation and offensive content.
+Put another way, it is the 4-Chan or 8-Chan of video.
 It is not credible on any level.